Since 1975, The San Diego Foundation and our donors have granted more than $1 billion to advance a vibrant quality of life in San Diego.

 The Foundation Investment Committee takes a long-term, institutional approach to constructing investment portfolios.

-On the call, Horacio Valeiras and I discussed in more detail the impact of global trends and drivers of portfolio performance.
+On the call, Steve Klosterman and I discussed in more detail our policy index benchmarks and key drivers of portfolio performance.
 I encourage you to listen to the recording for further insight and information to help you maximize your charitable investments and grantmaking.

 About Matt Fettig, CFA